arrudaricardo/aoc_2021/README.md

 - Decided to use recursion to solve, recursion are easy to write due the pattern match and function overload syntax.
 - Compiler error message are bad formatted, hard to read, and not helpful.

+Day Three - Ruby ✔️
+- Solved in naive imperative style, I sure could be solved using fancy Binary arithmetics
+- Error messages are informative and succinct
+- I feel like Ruby is more elegant, user friendly and readable than Python, just don't have a great std lib like Python.